ThomWright/pokedex/README.md

 ### Not using an open source client library

-TODO: I had a look, it doesn't yet support TypeScript, which negates much of the benefit in this case.
+I had a look, it doesn't yet support TypeScript, which negates much of the benefit in this case.

 ### PokeAPI response types